 One of our top recommendations not just for Montford, but all of Asheville, is the very popular “Nine Mile” Jamaican restaurant.
 This is its original location, but they have also expanded to other locations in town.
 They don’t take reservations, so expect a wait, or try to go before 6pm ahead of the dinner rush.
 Also found in the neighborhood are “All Day Darling” (hip comfort food with great patio space) which is also a good option for breakfast or a drink.
-There’s also “Chiesa” (Italian in a retrofitted old church).
-Next to Nine Mile, inside the corner store for take-out only is the “Montford Deli” (great burgers and sandwiches,including breakfast ones, wings, salads).
+There’s also “Tall Johns” that most recently opened in an old church building; it’s run by people living in the neighborhood so it aims to be a local’s place; however in keeping up with Asheville’s foodie culture, it might be a little too refined and pricey for us to go to frequently..
+Next to Nine Mile, inside there is little neighborhood corner convenience store should you need some quick grab and go drinks or snacks.

 Drinking in Montford

-Honestly, Montford doesn’t really have what we’d call a neighborhood bar.
-Those that fit the image best are Little Jumbo (great cocktail and fine liquor lounge) and Archetype Brewery (Broadway location) but they are located on the edge of the neighborhood such that they could just as easily be consider off-shoots of downtown.
-Zillicoah Brewery, Ginger’s Revenge (ginger beer brewery) and the French Broad Chocolate Factory (drink a liquid truffle, or eat a solid one!) are all great and not far away on the northern edge of the neighborhood on Riverside Drive, it’s just not very pedestrian friendly up there, so consider driving.
-Of the restaurants mentioned above, Nine Mile restaurant does have a small inside bar with local pints, and All Day Darling has bottles and cans for having a drink on their lovely patio.
+The core of Montford doesn’t really have what we’d call a neighborhood bar.
+The one that fits the image best is Little Jumbo (great cocktail and fine liquor lounge).
+Check out their lineup for local musicians playing in an intimate setting.
+Archetype Brewery (Broadway location / Asheville North) is also located on the edge of the neighborhood such that it could likewise be considered off-shoots of downtown.
+Zillicoah Brewery, Ginger’s Revenge (ginger beer brewery) and the French Broad Chocolate Factory (drink a liquid truffle, or eat a solid one!) are all great and not far away on the northern edge of the neighborhood on Riverside Drive.
+You could feasibly walk, but it’s just not very pedestrian friendly up there, so consider driving.
+Of the restaurants mentioned above, Nine Mile and Tall Johns restaurants do have a small inside bar with local pints, and All Day Darling has bottles and cans for having a drink on their lovely patio.

 If you’re looking for more of a breakfast drink / coffee, then you can also get that at All Day Darling, as well as the little to-go coffee wagon by the greenway Le Bon Cafe or High Five Coffee, both on Broadway.